skgithub14/sdtmval/README.md

 | Study 1 | Subject 2 | Visit 3 | T2       | 200     |
 | Study 1 | Subject 2 | Visit 4 | T3       | FAIL    |

-Next, using the codelists we retrieved from the spec earlier, we can create the `XXTEST` variable.
+Next, using codelist we retrieved from the spec earlier, we can create the `XXTEST` variable.

 ``` r
 # prepare the code list so it can be used by dplyr::recode()